 If you’re using our Social Feed Widget (formerly known as Instagram Widget), make to sure to enable the Lazy Load option in the widget settings:

-Bonus: Disable Google Fonts
+Bonus: Disable or Host Google Fonts Locally

-For many people, the PageSpeed score is more important than the actual aspect of their website, so they will do anything it takes just to increase that score.
+For many people, the PageSpeed score is more important than the actual aspect of their website, so they will do anything it takes to increase that score.

 Bonus 2: Optimize Images